FAQ

 The construction site access road is located at the former airport access road on Saatwinkler Damm (south access road).
 There will be a second one on Kurt-Schumacher-Damm in the future.

-The site will be searched by us for explosive ordinance from the Second World War.
-If what is called a ‘dud’ is discovered, there may be temporary street closures and, if need be, even evacuations in the surrounding area.
+We will search the area for explosive ordnance.
+If an “unexploded bomb” is discovered, there may be temporary road closures and, if necessary, evacuation measures in the surrounding area.

 Tegel Projekt GmbH is a public corporation and awards the contracts as part of public tender procedures that, depending on their size, are published on the stipulated platforms, for example on the State of Berlin’s tendering platform.
 Join in our public tenders – we look forward to working with you!